For urgent consular assistance call

 More information:

-There has been ongoing conflict on the Syrian side of the border since 2014.
+There’s been ongoing conflict on the Syrian side of the border since 2014.
+Clashes have occurred on the Israeli-Syrian border.
+This includes rockets being fired towards Israeli-controlled territory.
 Kidnapping has been known to happen near the border.

-Parts of Route 98 have in the past been closed because of fighting on the Syrian side of the border.
+Parts of Route 98 have been closed in the past due to fighting on the Syrian side of the border.
 Artillery and small-arms fire from Syria could land in the Israeli-controlled Golan Heights.

 More information:

-To stay safe during civil unrest, don't go to any demonstrations, political rallies and large public gatherings.
+To stay safe during civil unrest, avoid demonstrations, political rallies and large public gatherings.

 Check the news and other sources for information on unrest or strikes.
 Plan your activities to stay away from those areas.